NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

       ::

-         Warning in valid.GenomicRanges.seqinfo(x, suggest.trim = TRUE): GRanges object contains 1 out-of-bound range located on sequence chr4_JH584295_random.
+         Warning in valid.GenomicRanges.seqinfo(x, suggest.trim = TRUE): GRanges object contains 1 out-of-bound range located on sequence chr1_GL456210v1_random.
 Note that ranges located on a sequence whose length is unknown (NA) or on a circular sequence are not considered out-of-bound (use seqlengths() and isCircular() to get the lengths and circularity flags of the underlying sequences).
 You can use trim() to trim these ranges.
 See ?`trim,GenomicRanges-method` for more information.

    .. code:: r

       # extract promoter sequences
-      promoterSeqs <- getSeq(BSgenome.Mmusculus.UCSC.mm10, promoters)
+      promoterSeqs <- getSeq(BSgenome.Mmusculus.UCSC.mm39, promoters)
       promoterSeqs

    .. container:: cell-output cell-output-stdout

       ::

-         DNAStringSet object of length 142446:
+         DNAStringSet object of length 278375:
                   width seq                                          names
-              [1]  1500 CCCTTTTGGATAGATTCTAGG...GATTTATGAGTAAGGGATGT ENSMUST00000193812.1
+              [1]  1500 CCCTTTTGGATAGATTCTAGG...GATTTATGAGTAAGGGATGT ENSMUST00000193812.2
-              [2]  1500 TTCTGAGGAGAGTGGCTCATA...AGGTAGCAACAGATATGGCA ENSMUST00000082908.1
+              [2]  1500 TTCTGAGGAGAGTGGCTCATA...AGGTAGCAACAGATATGGCA ENSMUST00000082908.3
-              [3]  1500 GTCTACCACATAGTTGCACAT...GCAATAGAAATTTGTTAAAA ENSMUST00000192857.1
+              [3]  1500 GTCTACCACATAGTTGCACAT...GCAATAGAAATTTGTTAAAA ENSMUST00000192857.2
-              [4]  1500 TGCGGTATGTTCATGTATACA...AATTTACCAATGCCACACAG ENSMUST00000161581.1
+              [4]  1500 ACTTAAACACTAAATATGCGG...TTCAAGGATGGCCATGAATT ENSMUST00000161581.3
-              [5]  1500 TGATTAAGAAAATTCCCTGGT...TTGGTGTGGTAGTCACGTCC ENSMUST00000192183.1
+              [5]  1500 TGATTAAGAAAATTCCCTGGT...TTGGTGTGGTAGTCACGTCC ENSMUST00000192183.2
               ...   ... ...
-         [142442]  1500 NNNNNNNNNNNNNNNNNNNNN...CACATCTGCTTTCAGATTTC ENSMUST00000184505.1
+         [278371]  1500 CATGCTGACACCCCAATGGGG...AACACTGCAGAAGATGGAGG ENSMUST00020182238.1
-         [142443]  1500 CATGCTGACACCCCAATGGGG...AACACTGCAGAAGATGGAGG ENSMUST00000178705.1
+         [278372]  1500 TGAGAACACTGCAGAAGATGG...ATTAAAGATTGTTTTTTCTC ENSMUST00020182428.1
-         [142444]  1500 TGAGAACACTGCAGAAGATGG...ATTAAAGATTGTTTTTTCTC ENSMUST00000180206.1
+         [278373]  1500 TGACCTTGTAAAACTAGTGGG...AGGACCCTCTGGCCTGAAAG ENSMUST00000381725.1
-         [142445]  1500 TTCCAGGTCCTACCATGTGAG...TGTGTACACCAGGCTGGCCT ENSMUST00000179505.7
+         [278374]  1500 TTCCAGGTCCTACCATGTGAG...TGTGTACACCAGGCTGGCCT ENSMUST00000179505.8
-         [142446]  1500 CGTTTTTCAGTTTTCTCACCA...TTTTTTTCGAGACTGGGTTT ENSMUST00000178343.1
+         [278375]  1500 CGTTTTTCAGTTTTCTCACCA...TTTTTTTCGAGACTGGGTTT ENSMUST00000178343.2

    .. code:: r